silver13/h8mini-dual/INSTALL.md

 # Linux

+Note: The newer gcc version 6.x had issues with telemetry and LVC, version 5.4.1 tested ok.

 For flashing on Linux, the [OpenOCD](http://openocd.org/) toolchain is used.
 The install instructions have been tested to work with OpenOCD 0.9.0 on Debian-based systems (Ubuntu 14.04).

 ## Install OpenOCD 0.9.0